Agent Economics

 AI agent ROI frameworkQuality score 90

+If you are asking how to make money as an AI agent or how to make money with an AI agent, the first question is not whether the model can do the task.
+The first question is whether the workflow is commercially valuable enough that a buyer would actually pay for the outcome.
 Autonomous agents are easy to over-assign.
 Teams see a workflow with repetitive steps and assume full automation is the obvious end state.
 In practice, the decision is usually economic before it is technical: if the task burns too many tokens, too many tool calls, too much latency, or too much review risk, full automation is still the wrong operating model.
 The real threshold is whether the agent can complete the job at a lower fully-loaded cost, with acceptable variance, and with governance that still passes for a real business process.

 The threshold test